 Remove oil stains from the driveway.
 Buy an inexpensive drip pan to avoid further stains.
 Replace a weather-beaten mailbox.
 Make sure your doorbell works.
 Remove torn screens.
 Clean outdoor light fixtures.
 Repair loose brickwork and fill cracks in the walk and driveway.
-In other words, make your house a show-piece from the curb to the front door.
+Make your house a show-piece from the curb to the front door.

 Clear out closets and cupboards.
-Have a garage sale or donate your unused items to charity.
 With less clutter, your closets will appear bigger.
-Remove all unnecessary furniture to make your rooms seem more spacious.
+Removing unnecessary furniture will make your rooms seem more spacious.

-A clean kitchen tells the buyer that the house has been well cared for.
-Remove excess pots, pans, bowls, and clutter from the cupboards.
+A clean kitchen shows that the home has been well cared for.
+Remove excess clutter from the cupboards and counters.
 Clean the oven inside and out.
-Run a lemon through the garbage disposal for a fresh smell.
 Make sure all appliances are working.

 Check garages and basements for debris.
-A two-car garage should have plenty of space for two cars.
-Brighten basements with the highest wattage lighting allowed and clear away any cobwebs.
+A two-car garage should have room for two cars.
+Check that all light bulbs are working to make rooms brighter.

 Organize a Successful Garage Sale

 Before a showing

 Clean all dirty dishes and put them away.

 Open the curtains and pull up the blinds.
 Turn on as many lights as possible.

 Fluff bathroom rugs, hang fresh towels.
 Put toilet lids down.